Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

     client-id: <client-id>
     app-id-uri: <app-id-uri>
 ```
-`app-id-uri` can be get in Azure Portal:
+Both `client-id` and `app-id-uri` can be used to verify access token. `app-id-uri` can be get in Azure Portal:

 ![get-app-id-uri-1.png](resource/get-app-id-uri-1.png)
 ![get-app-id-uri-2.png](resource/get-app-id-uri-2.png)

 * Step 3: Write Java code:

-Using `AADOAuth2ResourceServerSecurityConfig` to extends `WebSecurityConfigurerAdapter`:
+Write your own adapter class which extends `WebSecurityConfigurerAdapter`,
+and `AzureJwtBearerTokenAuthenticationConverter` need to be included.
 ```java
 @EnableWebSecurity
 @EnableGlobalMethodSecurity(prePostEnabled = true)